Scaless/HaloTAS/docs/source/_posts/2019-10-18-get-up-so-i-can-kill-you-again.markdown

 Sound Enabled : 0 - 1 - <span style='color:blue'>2</span> - <span style='color:red'>2</span> - 3 - 4 ... <br>
 Sound Disabled: 0 - 1 - <span style='color:blue'>2 - 3 - 4 - 5 - 6 - 7 - 8</span> - <span style='color:red'>2</span> - 3 - 4 ...

 With sound disabled, we spend 6 extra ticks in the cutscene.
 During those 6 ticks, events are occuring that advance the RNG counter.
 When we resume player control, the differing RNG sequence will cause the simulation to diverge and result in a desync.
-We are still investigating WHY this is the case, but for the time being we need leave the sound system enabled for our TAS adventures.
+We are still investigating WHY this is the case, but for the time being we need to leave the sound system enabled for our TAS adventures.
 This is especially unfortunate for the fast-forward utilities of the TAS as disabling the sound system speeds up fast-forward by around 50%.

 ### Moving Forward